Hellion (band): Ronnie James Dio takes band under his wing

-Hellion fires Ann Boleyn
+Ann Boleyn

 In early 1985, Hellion's male members decided to split from vocalist Ann Boleyn and replace her with a male singer, Richard Parrico.
 After Boleyn threatened to sue, Hellion's male members and Parrico adopted the moniker Burn.
 Both Burn and Hellion continued to be managed by Wendy Dio and Curt Lorraine of Niji Management.
 Soon after the split Dana Strum produced a demo for the newly formed band Burn, with the financial assistance of Curt Lorraine.
 In addition to writing new music, Burn also performed and recorded songs that had been previously sung by Ann Boleyn, but changed Boleyn's lyrics and melodies.

-Ann Boleyn reforms Hellion with new members

 Boleyn soon gathered a new Hellion line-up featuring ex-Romeo guitarist Chet Thompson, ex-Lion bassist Alex Campbell, and ex-Dokken drummer Greg Pecka.
 After insisting on releasing a new record with or without a major record label, Hellion was dropped from Niji Management in about 1986.
 A few months later, the new Hellion began recording demos at Brian Elliot Studios in North Hollywood.
 One song from those sessions, entitled "The Hand", appears on the California's Best Metal compilation album, which was released by Greenworld Records.
 A few months later, Hellion entered Total Access Recording Studios in Redondo Beach, California, with record producer Ken Scott.
 Ken Scott's then-wife, Patience Scott, acted as Hellion's manager.

 Before the demo was fully completed, marital problems surfaced between Hellion's manager Patience Scott, and producer Ken Scott.
 Due to the split, Ken and Patience Scott were unable to continue working together.
 Ken Scott's memories of recording with Hellion are chronicled in his book entitled From Abbey Road To Ziggy Stardust which was released in 2012.
 Tracks from Hellion's demo sessions with Ken Scott have been released in various forms as bootlegs.

-Ann Boleyn forms New Renaissance Records

 After working with Ken Scott, Hellion entered Baby O recording studios with engineer, Mikey Davis, whose credits include W.A.S.P., Kiss, The Plimsouls, and more, to record their Screams in the Night album.
 Screams in the Night was released in the UK on Music For Nations Records, as well as on Roadrunner Records in Europe.
 Unable to land a record deal in America, Ann Boleyn began her own record company, New Renaissance Records.
 A video for the song "Bad Attitude", from Screams in the Night, gained Hellion substantial radio airplay in the United States as well as a video on MTV, VH1, and Sky Channel.
 With the exception of The Plasmatics, Hellion's video marked the first time a female-fronted metal band was featured on MTV.